 If you want to lose weight – or at least not put on too much extra weight – there is one thing you can do that is almost certain to help.
 That's right: cutting alcohol for weight loss is inevitable.
 It is self-evident when you think about it, and arguably not that easy, but it will give positive results, and perhaps it might not have occurred to you before.

-No one needs a lecture about why alcohol is bad for your health but I think a lot of you don't realise how consuming alcohol affects your diet and your weight loss.
+No one needs a lecture about why alcohol is bad for your health, but I think many of you don't realise how consuming alcohol affects your diet and weight loss.
 Or your weight gain, more accurately.
 How to avoid weight gain at home?
 Cut back on the booze now.

 How many calories are in alcohol?

-There are a lot of misconceptions about alcohol and as I mentioned above, I'm not here to lecture anyone about just how bad it is to consume alcoholic beverages.
-Sure, some types of alcohols contain certain micronutrients (like minerals) that can be beneficial for health, but this doesn't outweigh the negative effects of these drinks.
+There are many misconceptions about alcohol, and as I mentioned above, I'm not here to lecture anyone about just how bad it is to consume alcoholic beverages.
+Sure, some types of alcohol contain certain micronutrients (like minerals) that can benefit health, but this doesn't outweigh the negative effects of these drinks.

-One very important thing to realise about alcohol is that it is basically pure carbohydrate.
+One crucial thing to realise about alcohol is that it is basically pure carbohydrate.
 Carbs are one of the three main macronutrients your body needs to function; the other two are lipids (fats) and protein.
-This doesn't mean your body needs alcohol to function, on the contrary.
-Drinking alcohol adds nothing to your diet, alcohol calories are just 'empty calories'.
+This doesn't mean your body needs alcohol to function; on the contrary.
+Drinking alcohol adds nothing to your diet.
+Alcohol calories are just 'empty calories'.

 - How to get fit when you're unfit

 - Best exercises for beginners